 Have you ever wondered what goes on in your kitty’s fuzzy head?
 How does he think, without language?
 How does he see the world through his bright, round cat eyes?

 DO CATS HAVE LANGUAGE?

 Though they do not speak, cats do have a language of their own.
-It is not just composed of sounds, but also takes into account a great deal of additional data.
+Though not just composed of sounds, it also takes into account a great deal of additional data.
 The cat gathers information with his talented nose, for example.
 He can smell sickness, pain and disease.
 He can detect emotions, such as anger, sadness, and joy.
 He can determine the sex of another animal.
-He can tell by smelling if something is tasty or terrible.
+He can tell by smelling if something tastes good or terrible.
 These nose-sniffs can lead to friendship, battle, or a love affair.

-Body movements are another source of information for your cat.
+Body movements comprise another source of information for your cat.
 The cat learns about you or about another animal, just by the way the body moves.

 The kitty will also transmit a great deal of information about his present state of mind with body movements.
-For example, messages are passed along through the movement of the tail or the whole body, the state of the fur, or the way the animal walks.
+For example, messages might get passed along through the movement of the tail or the whole body, the state of the fur, or the way the animal walks.

 WITH NO WORDS, HOW DO THEY FORM THOUGHTS?

 I read recently that cats do not think in words, but in concepts.
 They must have a little movie running in their heads all the time.

 Though they do not speak, they often do learn to understand many of the words we speak, especially phrases we use over and over again.
 From this understanding and their observations, they get a pretty good picture of what we are thinking or talking about.
 They have excellent memories, so they can often learn a great deal about us.